C2SP/C2SP/XAES-256-GCM.md

 described easily without reference to [NIST SP 800-108r1].

-XAES-256-GCM can be easily implemented on top of any cryptography library that exposes AES-256-GCM and either [NIST SP 800-108r1] KDFs or the AES-256 block cipher, with no library modifications.
+XAES-256-GCM can be easily implemented on top of any cryptography library that exposes AES-256-GCM and either [NIST SP 800-108r1] KDFs, AES-256-CBC, or the AES-256 block cipher, with no library modifications.

 ## Overview